-Feedback from patients was positive and they commented that staff were polite, helpful, friendly and professional.
+Feedback from patients was positive and they commented that they were treated with care, respect and dignity.
 Staff told us that they always interacted with patients in a respectful, appropriate and kind manner.
 We observed staff to be friendly and respectful towards patients during interactions at the reception desk and over the telephone.

 We observed privacy and confidentiality were maintained for patients who used the service on the day of inspection.
-The reception area and waiting area were conducive for maintain confidentiality as the waiting area was large and a reasonable distance from the reception desk.
-Dental care records were not visible to the public on the reception desk.
 We observed staff to be helpful, discreet and respectful to patients.
-Staff were aware that no personal details should be discussed at the reception desk to ensure the dignity of patients.
-Staff told us that if a patient wished to speak in private, an empty room would be found to speak with them.
+Staff told us that if a patient wished to speak in private an empty room would be found to speak with them.